Geralt1983/Project-Archangel/PRD.md

 **User Story**: "As a team lead, I want to connect ClickUp, Trello, and Todoist so I can manage all tasks from one place."

 **Acceptance Criteria**:
-- Connect to ClickUp, Trello, Todoist with OAuth/API keys
+- Connect to ClickUp, Trello, Todoist, and Asana with OAuth/API keys
 - Sync tasks bidirectionally across all platforms
 - Support CRUD operations on all connected providers
 - Handle rate limiting and authentication gracefully